 Implied Authority

-Apparent
+Apparent Authority

-Anytime an agent is unsure about their authority in representing the carrier they should contact the carrier for clarification.
+Anytime an agency is unsure about its authority in representing the carrier, the carrier should be contacted for clarification.

-Express Authority
+Section 1: Express Authority

 Under the law of agency, express authority may be oral or written.
 In either case, the principal expressly indicates the extent of authority they are granting to their agent to act on their behalf.
 This generally comes in the form of an agency agreement.
-These agreements are unique to each carrier and it is extremely important that agents thoroughly review this agreements.
-They outline the duties the agent owes to the carrier in exchange for the right to market the carriers products.
+These agreements are unique to each carrier and it is extremely important that agents thoroughly review each carrier agreement and understand the duties both they and the insurance company have.
+Agency agreements outline the duties the agent owes to the carrier in exchange for the right to market the carrier’s products.
 Various provisions may be individually negotiated with each agency but most agency agreements address (within the contract or by attached addenda or schedule) the following:

-Types of policy that can be sold and where
+Types of policies that can be sold and territory where the agency is authorized to operate

-Binding authority

-Policy issuance procedures
+Binding authority (what types of policies the agent may bind, what limits may be bound, what types of vehicles, timeframes for forwarding submissions on coverage is bound, etc.)

+Policy issuance procedures (how/when applications must be transmitted to the carrier; training agency personnel on the use of the carriers’ proprietary software is extremely important.)

-Broker of Record Requirements
+Broker of Record requirements

 Premium collection and remittance procedures (direct and agency bill)

-Commission scale and/or contingency bonus
+Commission rates, profit sharing plans or other contingencies

-Mix of business
+Mix of business (e.g. Personal Lines and Commercial Lines, Personal Lines only, etc.)

 Indemnity obligations of the parties

 E&O insurance requirements (limits and deductible)

+Claims handling procedures

+Intellectual property matters, including the use of carrier trademarks, logos, etc.

-Provisions in the agency agreement attached addenda should be strictly followed.
+Provisions in the agency agreement and any attached addenda should be strictly followed.
 Not doing so will open up the agency to potential E&O exposure from the carrier.
-Later in this module we’ll touch on some of the specific agreement provisions that create potential E&O exposure for agents.

-Implied Authority
+Section 2: Implied Authority

-Not everything that an agent is required to do in an insurance transaction will be found in the agency agreement or the attached addenda.
-Implied or inferred agency is actual authority given implicitly by the principal to his agent.
-It is circumstantially proved, or evidenced by conduct, or inferred from a course of dealing between the alleged principal and the agent.

-In addition to establishing an agency relationship through implication, where there is an express agency, the courts may also extend the agent’s authority to that which is implied in the relationship – i.e. that authority which is proper, usual and necessary to the exercise of the authority expressly granted.
+Not everything that an agent is required to do in an insurance transaction is found in the agency agreement or the attached addenda.
+There are certain duties that an agency must perform that are implied in the performance of duties on behalf of the principal.
+Establishing an agency relationship through implication, where there is an express agency relationship, the courts may also extend the agent’s authority to that which is implied in the relationship – i.e. that authority which is proper, usual and necessary to the exercise of the authority expressly granted.
 For example, if not specifically addressed in the agency agreement, implied authority may allow an agent to:

 accept payment of an insurance premium on behalf of the carrier

+issue automobile ID cards or other evidence of insurance placed with the carrier

-place a carrier’s logo on signs, websites, etc. to advertise their relationship.
+place a carrier’s logo on signs, websites, etc. to advertise their relationship

-Apparent Authority
+Section 3: Apparent Authority

 Apparent authority occurs when a third party believes, by all appearances, that the agent has authority to transact business on behalf of the principal, even when no authority actually exists.
-If the carrier has created or allowed a situation to occur such that a reasonable third party would assume that the agent has authority, the principal may have to honor the contractual promise made by their agent.
+If the carrier has created or allowed a situation to occur such that a reasonable third party would assume that the agent has authority, the principal may have to honor the contractual promise made by its agent.

 Agents may bind the carrier to a policy with a third party even in cases where the carrier did not authorize the agent to do so.
 See the below example: